ACT Academy of Sport

 The mission of ACTAS is to support the development of ACTAS athletes and enable them to gain national team selection for their sport, through a commitment to the long term athlete development, health and wellbeing.
 ACTAS aims to assist local and nationally identified athletes in gaining national team selection through embracing an athletic performance development model which allows athletes to mature as individuals through a competency based system.

-ACT Academy of Sport 2013 Individual Athlete Scholarship Program
+ACT Academy of Sport 2014 Individual Athlete Program

-For further information please contact the Individual Athlete Program Manager on 6207 4408.
+For further information please contact the Indivdual Athlete Program Manager on 6207 4408.

 Interested in becoming an Olympian?